 A one-minute demo with HP Reverb G2 Omnicept:

-Our team will be participating in Augmented World Expo USA, Display Week, Embedded Vision Summit, and VCX Seminar at Computex Taipei with the latest demos and presentations.
-See you there!
+Update: watch Almalence’s talk.
+Our team took part in Augmented World Expo USA, Display Week, Embedded Vision Summit, and VCX Seminar at Computex Taipei with the latest demos and presentations.
 (Check full post for more details.)

 Even for a combination of a low-resolution projector and high-performance optics, the dynamic aberration correction technique can improve visual image quality.
 On the contrary, sharpening techniques result in artifacts and visually corrupted picture.